-There are ways for breast cancer survivors to increase their chances of having children following treatment.
+There are things you can do to increase your chance of having children later.
 These include:

-Use of less toxic chemotherapy drugs.
-While some chemotherapy drugs may cause less damage to the reproductive organs, these drugs may also be less effective at treating breast cancer.
-Your oncologist can determine if a less toxic chemotherapy drug is appropriate for your cancer treatment.
+Taking less toxic chemotherapy drugs.
+Some drugs may cause less damage to your reproductive organs, but they may also be less effective at treating your breast cancer.
+Your oncologist can determine if a less toxic drug may work for you.

-Researchers also are looking at new methods of treatment that spare the reproductive system, such as hormonal suppression of the reproductive organs.
-This approach involves using hormones to place the reproductive organs in a dormant (inactive) state, shutting down your body's production of eggs.
-This process seems to protect the cells that develop into eggs (germ cells) from damage by chemotherapy and radiation
+Hormonal suppression is a method that spares the reproductive system.
+This approach uses hormones to temporarily shut down your body's production of eggs.
+This process seems to protect the cells that develop into eggs from damage during breast cancer treatment.